 Please bring the bottles of all medications that your pet is currently receiving, or has recently finished.
-If you cannot bring the actual bottles, please write down or take pictures of the names of the medications, the strength, concentration, and the frequency that the medications are being given.
+If you cannot bring the actual bottles, please write down the label information or take pictures of the medications and bring those with you to your appointment

 If your pet has been referred to us for a kidney or bladder problem, please do not allow your pet to urinate for two hours before your appointment.
-It is important to not let your dog urinate once they arrive at our hospital if they have been referred for a urinary condition.
 For most urinary conditions, it is important that your pet be examined with a full bladder.

 A veterinary internist specializes in diagnosing and treating serious or complex diseases that often affect multiple organs.
 These diseases can be either chronic, having been present for many months or years, or could be imminently life-threatening having been only present for hours.
 Veterinary internists treat patients medically and do not perform surgery.

-Disorders resulting in too few, too many, or atypical blood cells including immune-mediated hemolytic anemia, thrombocytopenia and neutropenia, iron deficiency anemia, blood loss anemia, bone marrow dysfunction from toxicities, premalignancies and infectious diseases and polycythemia.
+Disorders resulting in too few, too many, or atypical blood cells including immune- mediated hemolytic anemia (IMHA), thrombocytopenia and neutropenia, iron deficiency anemia, blood loss anemia, bone marrow dysfunction from toxicities, pre-malignancies and infectious diseases and polycythemia.

 Hypothyroidism, hyperthyroidism, diabetes mellitus, hypoparathyroidism, hyperparathyroidism, other disorders of calcium homeostasis, hypoadrenocorticism and hyperadrenocorticism.

 FeLV, FIV, FIP, insect transmitted infectious diseases, bacterial, viral and fungal infections and parasitic, viral diarrheal diseases.